xpqz/documentation/dotnet-interface/docs/aplscript/creating-net-classes.md

 # Creating .NET Classes with APLScript

-It is possible to define and use new .NET classes within an APLScript.
+It is possible to define and use new .NET classes within an `APLScript`.

 A class is defined by `:Class` and `:EndClass`statements.
 The methods provided by the class are defined as function bodies enclosed within these statements.
 Please see the Language Reference for a complete discussion of writing classes in Dyalog APL.
 This chapter will only provide a brief introduction to the subject, aimed specifically at APLScript.